The Marvelous Land Of Oz

 happened?" asked the boy, a little ashamed of his recent exhibition.

-they are," the Woggle-Bug declared.
-"Didn't Tip wish that he'd
+course they are," the Woggle-Bug declared.
+"Didn't Tip

 never